-As the COVID-19 crisis continues unabated in the new school year, teachers find themselves dealing with an unprecedented level of stress and anxiety.
+As the challenges continue unabated in schools, educators find themselves dealing with an unprecedented level of stress and anxiety.
 They feel the weight of responsibility required to keep their students safe while also feeling concern for their own health and wellbeing.
-Amidst the noisy debate about whether to have remote learning, in-person classes or some type of hybrid model, teachers are on the front lines in striving to ensure that children learn—no matter what venue of teaching prevails.
+Amidst the noisy debate about whether to have remote learning, in-person classes, or some type of hybrid model, teachers are on the front lines in striving to ensure that children learn—no matter what venue of teaching prevails.

 Our hearts go out to all of you in the teaching profession as you dedicate yourselves to doing your best under extraordinary circumstances.
 We’d like to suggest five strategies to help you navigate the day-to-day challenges of teaching so that it becomes less stressful and more rewarding.